ralsuwaidi/CHQ_Backend/Readme.md

 ### Building on Docker

-1.  make sure you have the correct Database in settings.py
-3. Run `docker-compose up` in root dir and it will create the django and postgres apps, it will also run the web app
+3. Run `docker-compose up` in __root dir__ and it will create the django and postgres apps, it will also run the web app
 1. On a web browser open localhost:33325

 ## API